- More than 325,000 residents are enrolled in Medicare in New Hampshire – about 23% of the state’s population.

 SB646 (described above) would have also prohibited Medigap insurers from charging higher premiums to enrollees under the age of 65.
 The bill has passed the New Hampshire Senate, but failed in the House.
 So Medigap rates are still higher for enrollees under age 65 in New Hampshire.

-Disabled Medicare beneficiaries have the option to enroll in a Medicare Advantage plan instead of Original Medicare (as of 2021, this includes people with kidney failure, who were unable to enroll in most Medicare Advantage plans prior to 2021).
-But as noted above, Advantage plans have more limited provider networks than Original Medicare, and total out-of-pocket costs can be as high as $7,550 per year for in-network care, plus the out-of-pocket cost of prescription drugs.
+Disabled Medicare beneficiaries have the option to enroll in a Medicare Advantage plan instead of Original Medicare (since 2021, this has included people with kidney failure, who were unable to enroll in most Medicare Advantage plans prior to 2021).
+But as noted above, Advantage plans have more limited provider networks than Original Medicare, and total out-of-pocket costs can be as high as $8,300 per year for in-network care, plus the out-of-pocket cost of prescription drugs.

 Although the Affordable Care Act eliminated pre-existing condition exclusions in most of the private health insurance market, those rules don’t apply to Medigap plans.
 Medigap insurers can impose a pre-existing condition waiting period of up to six months if you didn’t have at least six months of continuous coverage prior to your enrollment (although not all of them choose to do so).
 And if you apply for a Medigap plan after your initial enrollment window closes (assuming you aren’t eligible for one of the limited guaranteed-issue rights), the Medigap insurer can consider your medical history in determining whether to accept your application, and at what premium.